Andrew Knizner Preview, Player Props: Cardinals vs. Reds

 Andrew Knizner At The Plate

-- Looking at the 58 games he has played this year, he's homered in nine of them (15.5%), and in 5% of his trips to the plate.
+- He has homered in 15.5% of his games this season, and 5% of his trips to the dish.

-- In 32.8% of his games this year, Knizner has had at least one RBI.
-He's picked up more than one in 10.3% and driven in three or more of his team's runs in three contests.
+- Knizner has had an RBI in 19 games this year (32.8%), including six multi-RBI outings (10.3%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.